abhishekml121/user_registration_system/README.md

 #TODO :
 - When a user sinup or login then send sms through email .
 - Email confirmation so that user can't use FAKE email .

+#More in this web-page :
+- It'll track the user activities (log table).